axelvaldez/radical-companies/_posts/2024/2024-03-12-Everybody is Good.markdown

 ---

 <div style='display:none; '>
- <p>Everybody is trying to contribute (except maybe the mentally sick).
+ <p>Everybody is trying to contribute.
 For some, the mean is violence, for others, the mean is conversations.
 We must learn to teach conversations.</p>
 </div>

 <h1></h1>
  <p>From a very early age, everyboby wants to contribute.
-And I mean everybody.</p>
+Everybody.</p>
  <p>For reassurance, I looked at Jean Piaget&rsquo;s &ldquo;<em>The Origins of Intelligence in Children.</em>&rdquo; (<em>i.e.</em>, first publised in 1956).
 Piaget lays out the book in Stages and at its Sixth Stage, &ldquo;<em>The Invention of New Means Through Mental Combinations</em>,&rdquo; intelligence appears.</p>
  <p>It is at this stage that the child needs to also start to learn how to communicate with their coomunity.
 Some parents do this brilliantly, but most do not do it at all<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> and simply go by the Fiat playbook, &ldquo;<em>be quiet.</em>&rdquo;</p>
  <p>I spite of it all, some people learn communicate via stories that are at the root of our humanity.</p>